chrisvel/Conference-Track-Management/README.md

 #Conference Track Management

 ##Solution
-The First-fir decreasing algorithm has been used to solve this problem. https://en.wikipedia.org/wiki/Bin_packing_problem
+The First-fit decreasing algorithm has been used to solve this problem. https://en.wikipedia.org/wiki/Bin_packing_problem

 ##Class explanation